ckucewicz/crime_rate_regression/README.md

 * Source: Chicago City Clerk Records (Annual Appropriation Ordinances)
 * Departments included:
   * Police Department
   * Department of Public Health
   * Streets and Sanitation
   * Public Library
   * Department of Transportation
   * Department of Family and Support Services
   * Department of Housing
   * Department of Planning and Development
   * Office of Budget and Management (parks funding)

 **CPS Budget Data**

 * Source: Chicago Public Schools Annual Budget Reports
 * Focus: State-level education funding only (excluded local property and federal funds)
 * Column: `state_funding`

+**Inflation Data**
+* Source: U.S. Bureau of Labor Statistics (BLS) – Consumer Price Index (CPI-U), All Urban Consumers, U.S. City Average, All Items.
+* Coverage: Monthly CPI data from 2001–2024.
+Annual averages were used for inflation adjustment to 2024 USD.

 ## 5. Methods
 This analysis followed a multi-step process to prepare and standardize data before modeling: